tingyu66/test/paper.md

 Exafmm-t is designed to be standard and lean.
 First, it only uses C++ STL containers and depends on mature math libraries: BLAS, LAPACK and FFTW3.
-Second, exafmm-t is designed to be moderately object-oriented, namely, it has a minimal use of encapsulation, inheritance and polymorphism.
+Second, exafmm-t is moderately object-oriented, namely, it has a minimal use of encapsulation, inheritance and polymorphism.
 As a result, the core library consists of around 6,000 lines of code, which is an order of magnitude shorter than many other FMM packages.

 Exafmm-t is concise but highly optimized.
 To achieve competitive performance, our work combines techniques and optimizations from several past efforts.
 On top of multi-threading using OpenMP, we further speed up the P2P operator (near-range interactions) using SIMD vectorization with SSE/AVX/AVX-512 compatibility;
-we apply the cache optimization proposed in PVFMM to improve performance of M2L operator (far-range interactions).
+we apply the cache optimization proposed in PVFMM to improve the performance of M2L operator (far-range interactions).
-In addition, exafmm-t also allows users to pre-compute and store translation operators, which benefits applications that requires FMM evaluation iteratively.
+In addition, exafmm-t also allows users to pre-compute and store translation operators, which benefits applications that requires FMM evaluations iteratively.

 Exafmm-t is also easy to extend.
 Adding a new kernel only requires users to create a derived `FMM` class and provide the kernel function.